johnstaveley/BirdCam/README.md

 BirdCam Project
 ---------------

-Images taken from a Raspberry Pi and uploaded to an Azure IotHub, this then copies them to blob storage.
+Images taken from a Raspberry Pi and uploaded to an Azure IotHub.
+The code for this is in the BirdCamRaspberryPi project.
+The IotHub then copies the images to Azure blob storage.
-The incoming images are then processed by the Azure Function Image Analyser code in this project which is sent to Azure Cognitive Services to identify what is in the picture.
+The incoming images are then processed by the Azure Function Image Analyser via a blob trigger.
+	The code is in the BirdCamFunction project which is sent to Azure Cognitive Services to identify what is in the picture.

-TODO: Include Raspberry Pi Code
+TODO: Azure Setup